Great Connector Inventions: Compliant Press-Fit Pins

 OEMs would often use wire wrapping for small-volume production, common for prototyping and development.
-Keep in mind that CAD was just coming to be and much of the PCB layout was done by hand, and therefore was expensive, error-prone, and extremely time-consuming.
+Keep in mind that CAD was just coming into use and much of the PCB layout was still done by hand, and therefore was expensive, error-prone, and extremely time-consuming.
 Wire wrap allowed simple machines to place wires to connect pins.
 Press-fit pins with no solder were very friendly to this process.

 The C-pin was the first broadly used design, but over the years, the eye-of-the-needle (EON) design has proved to be the most adaptable and durable design, especially as the contact pins and plated through-holes shrank.
 Compliant pins are now used in holes as small as 0.012″ in diameter.

 Nearly all of the fine-pitch compliant pins use the EON.
-All the inventors of this technology are very old or gone.
-The first patent I can find for EON pins is from William Robert Evans, then with AMP in Harrisburg, Pa.
+The earliest patents for EON pins are from William Robert Evans, then with AMP in Harrisburg, Pa, and Len Johnson and Roy Barnett of Teradyne.
 Initial designs used a pin that was nearly the size of the hole with a rectangular cross section.
 Later, improvements coined the portion of the pin that mates with the hole, which reduced insertion forces and protected the hole plating.
 Further improvements involved refinements to the outer surfaces, as well as refinements to the shape and position of the hole.
 Woody Wurster of Custom Stamping has tooled EON pins for every conceivable form factor, including backplane and edge-card connectors.
 Wurster also has EON patents for enhancements to the EON shape and has provided pins for many of the top connector companies over the years.

 To get around these patents, other connector companies quickly designed a number of competing designs that used different shapes of the compliant zones to achieve a gas-tight joint.
 AMP, now TE Connectivity, invented the Action Pin that it still uses today.
-Other shapes like V-press, sigma pin, tri pin, and the like proliferated quickly.
+Other shapes like V-press, sigma pin, and tri pin proliferated quickly.

 When the EON patent ran out in 1991, all vendors were free to adopt and tool the EON pin that is the dominant design today.